Skip to main content

 Description

-9-year-old male with a rapid onset of pain, fever, cough, headache, shortness of breath and cold and flu like symptoms, including nausea and vomiting.
+A 9-year-old male presented to the emergency room with rapid onset pain, fever, cough, headache, shortness of breath, nausea, and vomiting.

 Test Result Units